zijin-qin/fracture-detection/README.md

 ### New Work/Updates since Milestone 2

-Since the last milestone, the project has made significant strides in data preprocessing, dataset preparation, annotation validation, and building a Convolutional Neural Network (CNN) for image classification.
+Since the last milestone, the project has made significant strides in data preprocessing, dataset preparation, annotation, and building a Convolutional Neural Network (CNN) for image classification.
 Adjustments were also made to accommodate a new and expanded dataset.

 ## Dataset Update and Preprocessing Adjustments

 1. **Expanded Dataset**: The original dataset contained only fractured images, which restricted the classification scope.
 We located an expanded version of the dataset on Kaggle that included both fractured and non-fractured images, enabling a binary classification task.

 2. **Redoing Preprocesssing**: With the new dataset, preprocessing steps were revisited:
-- Grayscale Conversion: All images were resized to 224x224 and converted to grayscale for simplicity and consistency.
+   - *Grayscale Conversion*: All images were resized to 224x224 and converted to grayscale for simplicity and consistency.
-- Normalization: Pixel values were normalized to the range [0, 1] for numerical stability.
+   - *Normalization*: Pixel values were normalized to the range [0, 1] for numerical stability.
-- Standardization: Images were standardized to have a mean of 0 and a standard deviation of 1.
+   - *Standardization*: Images were standardized to have a mean of 0 and a standard deviation of 1.
-- Label Encoding: Labels were updated, with Non-fractured images assigned the label 0 and Fractured images assigned the label 1.
+   - *Label Encoding*: Labels were updated, with Non-fractured images assigned the label 0 and Fractured images assigned the label 1.

  Example ground truth and predictions for train set: